 Sour cream pancakes are light and fluffy, melt-in-your-mouth pancakes!
-This homemade pancake recipe is super quick and so easy to make.
+This homemade pancake recipe takes less than 10 minutes to make.

 Pancakes are one of those foods that once you make from scratch, you never want to use a box mix again!

 These sour cream pancakes are a close cousin to my buttermilk pancakes.
 They’re light and fluffy with a melt-in-your-mouth texture that can’t be beat!

 The pancakes are also incredibly easy to make.
 They are made with just a few simple ingredients and only take about 5 minutes to whisk together.